The View: Jedediah Bila Gets Bashing From Co-Hosts For Taking Trump’s Side And Saying Hollywood Should Not Be Involved In Politics

 — The View (@TheView) January 10, 2017

 Meanwhile, Trump’s favorite communication platform has exploded with strong views on Meryl Streep’s speech on Sunday.
 Some people have come out to laud her speech.
 Others have blasted Hollywood’s snobbish stance arguing that it was similar to the attitude exuded by the elites who ushered Trump into power.
-Even though, Meryl Steep was roundly applauded for her take on Trump at the awards, two Hollywood stars in the audience seemed to think differently and their looks totally gave them away.
+Even then, Meryl Steep was roundly applauded for her take on Trump at the awards, two Hollywood stars in the audience seemed to think differently and their looks totally gave them away.

 [Featured Image by Evan Agostini/AP Images]